foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

 ..

 Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
-For more info on supported ReLU types and calculations, see :ref:`relu_prot`.
+For more information on supported ReLU types and calculations, see :ref:`relu_prot`.

 This is a MAC-based kernel which implies accumulation.
-See :ref:`quant_accum_infl` for more info on related quantization aspects.
-The Number of accumulation series in terms of above-defined variables is equal to (Hk * Wk * Ci).
+See :ref:`quant_accum_infl` for more information on related quantization aspects.
+The Number of accumulation series in terms of above-defined variables is equal to :math:`(Hk * Wk * Ci)`.

 The functions which implement 2D Convolutions have the following prototype: